-- All new crossings to conform to all applicable regulations. - Crossing sightlines are to comply with all regulatory requirements.

-- All crossings to be located clear of turnouts, switches, and other track appliances. - Rail joints to be kept clear of crossings and where practicable must not be located closer than 25' from the edge of the crossing. - Insulated rail joints at crossings, if required, to be installed per current CN Engineering Track Standards.
-No fiber insulated joints are allowed. - Crossing surface to be as follows: - Only fully planked timber, asphalt, concrete or solid rubber planking will be accepted.
-Gravel or filled crossing surfaces are not permitted. - o Planks to be full depth of the crossing to match the height of rail.
-Planks must not protrude above the top of the rail. - o Crossing surface planks may be shimmed to the correct height with shims covering the full contact area between the tie and the plank. - o Provide a flangeway space of not more than 3" or less than 2" deep, and not less that 2 1⁄2" or more than 3" wide. - o Fasten timber planks with 1⁄2" x 12" crossing spikes or lag screws, with one fastening in every other tie and at each end.
-Countersink planks for recessing of the washer and the lag bolt head. - o Trim the ends of the planks parallel to the road centerline.
-Bevel edges to prevent dragging equipment from catching on planks. - Drainage of the track at all crossings must be properly maintained at all times.
+- All new crossings shall conform to all applicable regulations. - Crossing sightlines are to comply with all regulatory requirements. - All crossings shall be located clear of turnouts, switches and other track appliances. - Where the width of crossing necessitates, replace jointed rail with welded rail. - Rail joints shall be kept clear of crossings and where practicable must not be located closer than 25' from the edge of the crossing. - Insulated rail joints at crossings, if required, shall be installed per current CN Engineering Track Standards. - Crossing surface to be as follows: - Only fully planked timber, asphalt, concrete or solid rubber planking will be accepted.
+Gravel crossing surfaces are not permitted. - Planks to be full depth of the crossing to match the height of rail.
+Planks shall not protrude above the top of the rail. - Crossing surface planks may be shimmed to the correct height with shims covering the full contact area between the tie and the plank. - $\circ~$ Provide a flangeway space of not more than 3" or less than 2" deep, and not less that 2 $\frac{1}{2}$ " or more than 3" wide. - \circ Fasten timber planks with $\frac{1}{2}$ " x 12" crossing spikes or lag screws, with one fastening in every other tie and at each end.
+Countersink planks for recessing of the washer and the lag bolt head. - Trim the ends of the planks parallel to the road centerline.
+Bevel edges to prevent dragging equipment from catching on planks - Drainage of the track at all crossings must be properly maintained at all times.
 Each quadrant of the crossing will have swales to direct runoff away from the track and crossing.